Domestic Violence Restraining Order

 - A permanent criminal record

 Have you been accused of violating the terms of your California domestic violence restraining order?
 Then please reach out to the attorneys at The Rodriguez Law Group as soon as possible.
 Our legal team has years of experience in the industry and is more than ready to stand up for you.

 When they are charged with violating a protective order, the people of Los Angeles often think that it is just a matter of time before they are convicted.
 However, there are numerous defense strategies that may prevent that nightmare scenario from becoming a reality.
 This can include claiming that:

 - They did not know about their restraining order

 - They did not fully understand the terms of their injunction

 - They did not intend to violate their court order

 - Their injunction was improperly issued

 Are You the Subject of a Domestic Violence Restraining Order?
-Contact Our Law Firm Today
+Contact Our Los Angeles Restraining Order Law Firm

 The Rodriguez Law Group